Elsinor1/travelAI/README.md

 - AutocompleteModule - Module for autocompletion of location input.
 - NearestAirportsModule - Module for fetching and displaying of nearest airports to location given in travel profile form.
 - other functions for displaying and validating of a travel form.

+#### travel/static/travel/styles.css

+CSS and SCSS styling

+#### travel/static/travel/templates

+All HTML templates used for django templating

 ### Application navigation